A-Pro® Tacoma Home Inspection:

 Home Repair Verification Inspection

 Many clients hire A-Pro to Inspect and verify that specific Home Repairs have been done satisfactorily.
-The major advantages to using A-Pro to verify home repairs are when the client does not have the technical background or time simply does not allow them to address.
-We work for remote landlords as well as adult children of elderly parents who live independent to insure our clients get everything that was agreed upon before making a final payment to a contractor.
+The major advantages of using A-Pro to verify home repairs are when the client does not have the technical background or time simply does not allow them to address.
+We work for remote landlords as well as adult children of elderly parents who live independently to ensure our clients get everything that was agreed upon before making a final payment to a contractor.